Our SENCo is Beck Preece

 - Our SENCo, Beck Preece, has qualified in the National SENCo Award.

-- Each class has at least one full-time teaching assistant and we also have two higher level teaching assistants (HLTAs).
-In addition to this, a number of our teaching assistants are qualified to HLTA standard.
+- Each class has at least one full-time teaching assistant and we have a number of teaching assistants who are qualified to HLTA standard.

-- Our staff are trained in Precision Teaching and further training happens when new staff take up posts within school.
+- Our staff are trained in Read, Write, Inc (RWI) tutoring and further training happens when new staff take up posts within school.

-- Ten members of staff are trained to deliver the Cool Kids programme.
+- Some members of staff are trained to deliver the Cool Kids programme.

-- Ten members of staff are trained in Talk Boost, a programme to boost children's early vocabulary levels.
+- Some members of staff are trained in Talk Boost, a programme to boost children's early vocabulary levels.

 - In December 2017, all of our staff received Tier 1 Autism Education Trust (AET) training.
 A teacher and 3 TAs have also completed Tier 2 AET training.